-- Plant oils, including oil from food crops like rapeseed, sunflower soy bean, palm oil, but also inedible oils like jatropha and tobacco oil - Animal fats, such as tallow, white grease and poultry fat - Waste oils, like Used Cooking Oil (UCO) and yellow grease - Microbial oils
+- Animal fats, such as tallow, white grease and poultry fat - Waste oils, like Used Cooking Oil (UCO) and yellow grease - Microbial oils

 Most of these feedstocks are tryglycerides, which means that HVO production yields bioLPG as a by-product.
-Some feedstocks, such as palm fatty acid distillate (PFAD) and tall oil are straight fatty acids, and do not yield bioLPG as by-product27.
+Some feedstocks, such as palm fatty acid distillate (PFAD) and tall oil are straight fatty acids, and do not yield bioLPG as by-product28.

 HVO production can be carried out stand-alone, or retrofitted fossil refineries.
-Table 6 provides an overview on current and planned projects for HVO production28:
+Table 6 provides an overview on current and planned projects for HVO production29: